Summary

 Fire Prevention and Code Enforcement

-Fire inspectors who work under a fire marshal are authorized to enforce specific codes.
+Fire inspectors who work under the supervision of the fire marshal are authorized to enforce specific codes.

 Facility fire inspection- annual inspection